LAX moving taxi, rideshare pickups away from terminals

 Ride-hailing vehicles and taxis will still be able to drop off passengers at terminals, but all pickups will be in the new location.

-Officials say it should remove about 15 percent of vehicle traffic from the central terminal area.
+Officials say that should remove about 15 percent of vehicle traffic from the central terminal area.

 The new system will remain in effect until a new automated people mover goes into service in 2023.